 - Don’t miss the great views from the top of the tower, overlooking the cathedral and the mighty River Medway.

 - Rochester cathedral is next door, with its beautiful Norman arches, vaulted crypt and medieval graffiti – also definitely worth visiting.

-- Head back passed Ye Arrow pub to the High Street and turn left to the find the Guildhall Museum with its three-floor recreation of a Medway prison hulk, as featured in Great Expectations.
+- Head back past Ye Arrow pub to the High Street and turn left to the find the Guildhall Museum with its three-floor recreation of a Medway prison hulk, as featured in Great Expectations.

 - Stroll along the High Street for more Dickens-related sights, like Restoration House on Crow Lane, which became Miss Havisham’s Satis House in Great Expectations.